Terence-wits/Terence-s-lab-1/README.md

-I am Terence and this is my first repository
+I am Terence and this is my first repository.